meilisearch/specifications/text/0040-pagination-convention.md

 ##### Requirements

-- ✅ Each paginable route must return the total number of items it can render to the user at the end and the current number of items returned in the response.
-E.g. `total` and `size`.
-In the case of multiples pages, all other pages except the last one will have a `size = limit`.
+- ✅ Each paginable route must return the `total` number of items that match the query and the number of items returned in the response as `size`.
 - ✅ Each paginable route should be able to handle `offset` and `limit` to return a specific page.
 - ✅ Each paginable route should handle a default `limit`.
 E.g. `20`
 - ✅ Each paginable route should handle a default `offset` parameter with a value of `0`.